-The Best Chocolate Cake Recipe
+Best-Ever Chocolate Cake Recipe

 - Vegetable oil – No butter here!
-When it comes to cake, oil really does reign supreme.
+When it comes to chocolate cake, oil really does reign supreme.
 Why?
 Vegetable oil is 100% fat, while butter clocks in around 80%.
 More fat means more coating around the flour proteins, preventing the flour from absorbing the moisture in the cake to make gluten.
 When this happens, unsurprisingly, cakes are drier.
 So for a supremely moist cake, we use vegetable oil.

 - Coffee – You may have seen many chocolate cake recipes that call for coffee or brownie recipes that call for espresso powder, and there is a good reason for that.
 Coffee helps to ratchet up the chocolate flavor significantly, kind of a turbo boost for the cocoa powder.